Do you have special package prices?

 Do you rent instruments and bows?

 We do not have a rental program.
 However, we do offer a 100% trade-in policy for any instrument or bow purchased at Claire Givens Violins.
 Owning an instrument worthy of trade gives you maximum flexibility in the marketplace.
+We also have a Rental Rebate Program that allows you credit from your other shops’ rental payments towards your Givens Violins purchase.

 Why do I need a new pearl eye or pearl slide on my bow?
 It’s just for decoration, isn’t it?